 It is important that senior management understand and sponsor your conversion rate optimisation strategy.
-HiPPO’s (Highest Paid Person’s Opinion) get a hard time at many conversion conferences, but an informed and engaged HiPPO can be an asset to your program, helping to develop a culture of evidence based optimisation.
+HiPPO’s (Highest Paid Person’s Opinion) get a hard time at many conversion conferences.
+An informed and engaged HiPPO can be an asset to your program, helping to develop a culture of evidence based optimisation.

-An effective conversion optimisation strategy removes the need for subjective opinions to decide which design of a web page is most effective at achieving conversion goals, but this does require a change in established decision making processes.
+An effective conversion optimisation strategy removes the need for subjective opinions to decide which design of a web page is most effective at achieving conversion goals.
+This does require a change in established decision making processes.
 You will need senior stakeholders to agree to such changes as otherwise you may find internal politics become a barrier to successful optimisation.

 4. Follow a structured process:

 To avoid random and undirected optimisation it is necessary to use a tried and tested process for conversion rate optimisation.
-This helps to provide rigour to your program, but importantly it can assist in building credibility within your organisation as it allows you to communicate how you identify, evaluate and prioritise changes and tests.
+This helps to provide rigour to your program, but importantly it can assist in building credibility within your organisation.
+It allows you to communicate how you identify, evaluate and prioritise changes and tests.
 Having a transparent prioritisation process, such as P.I.E (Potential, Importance, and Ease) is critical because it sets expectations and removes subjectivity from the testing process.

 5. Resource analytics:

 The old saying, if you don’t measure it, you can’t improve, certainly holds true here.
-Some start-ups might think they can’t afford such tools, but Google Analytics has a free version, and Hotjar Insights provides visual analytics and online customer feedback for less than €1,000 a year.
+Some start-ups might think they can’t afford such tools.
+Google Analytics has a free version, and Hotjar Insights provides visual analytics and online customer feedback for less than €1,000 a year.

 What advanced CRO companies understand though is that analytics requires dedicated resource as someone won’t become an expert at web analytics if they only have time for an hour or two a day.
 They also appreciate that averages lie and that segmentation is essential for giving meaning to such data.
-Opportunities for personalisation are often driven by analytics because once you begin to analyse the behaviour of individual sub-groups you will see how different they are and appreciate they have different needs.
+Opportunities for personalisation are often driven by analytics.
+Once you begin to analyse the behaviour of individual sub-groups you will see how different they are and appreciate they have different needs.

 Similar issues arise with user experience tools, but there are also opportunities to integrate such tools with customer facing software to help with customer services, complaint handling and fraud.
-Again segmentation is key to getting value from such tools and also integrating form analytics to allow you to tracking individual input field completion and drop-off rates.
+Again segmentation is key to getting value from such tools.
+Integrating from analytics allows you to track individual input field completion and drop-off rates.
 Any conversion optimisation strategy is dependent upon good analytics and insights to inform decision making.

 6. Scale matters:

 Predicting human behaviour is very difficult, especially with a complex ecosystem such as a large e-commerce website.
 For this reason the likes of Netflix, Google and AppSumo find that around 80% of their A/B and multivariate tests fail to deliver significant uplifts in success metrics.
-Our intuition is generally not be relied on with such matters as even experts are poor at forecasting the future.
+Our intuition is generally not relied on as even experts are poor at forecasting the future.

 This is why after dealing with the low-hanging fruit it is necessary to increase your testing and run multiple tests at the same time.
-There is limited evidence of interaction between tests and provided you are not testing on the same area of the page or have the same objective running tests in parallel should not be a major problem.
+There is limited evidence of interaction between tests.
+Provided you are not testing on the same area of the page or have the same objective running tests in parallel it should not be a major problem.
 A conversion optimisation strategy is much more likely to be successful if you can scale up your online experiments to allow for the low success rate.